Chinese Garlic Sauce (Brown Stir Fry Sauce)

 Instructions

-• Heat the oil in a medium saucepan over medium heat.
-When hot, add the garlic, ginger and crushed red peppers.
+• Heat the 1 tablespoon vegetable or canola oil in a medium saucepan over medium heat.
+When hot, add the minced 2-3 tablespoons fresh garlic, grated 1 tablespoon fresh ginger and 1 teaspoon crushed red pepper flakes.
 Cook until fragrant, but before browning.

-• Stir in the soy sauce, broth, wine, sugar and sesame oil until sugar dissolves.
+• Stir in the 1/2 cup low sodium soy sauce, 1/2 cup low sodium chicken broth or vegetable broth, 1/3 cup rice wine, 3 tablespoons light brown sugar and 1 teaspoon sesame oil until sugar dissolves.
 Reduce to low heat.

-• In a small bowl, whisk together the water and cornstarch, add to the garlic sauce, whisking over low heat until it starts to bubble and turns glossy.
+• In a small bowl, whisk together the 1/2 cup water and 2 heaping tablespoons cornstarch, add to the garlic sauce, whisking over low heat until it starts to bubble and turns glossy.

 • Remove from the heat and use in a stir fry or as a dipping sauce.